amagioss/video-engineering/website/docs/basics/assignments.md

 4. Write a python code to generate a sine wave of 440 Hz and play it.
     How would you test if the generated sine wave is correct?

-5. Produce taanpuraa Sa 440Hz, 220Hz and play.
+5. Produce tanpura Sa 440Hz, 220Hz and play.

+6. Change the sampling rate of an extracted audio file to 16KHz and play it.
+Why would you want to do this ever?

 ## FAQs